GoogleCloudPlatform/compute-gpu-installation/linux/README.md

 reboot, the script needs to be started again to continue the installation process.

-After successfully installation, the tool will restart your system once more to make sure everything is initialized properly and working system wide.
+After successfully installation, the tool will restart your system once more to make sure everything is initialized properly and working system-wide.

 ## Script output